-The estimated total cost of these improvements is \$82,250 using the City's job order contract program.
+The estimated total cost of these improvements is \$82,750 using the City's job order contract program.
 Alternatively, in the past the City's maintenance crews have been able to assist in the installation of speed cushions as overtime work.
-If the City's maintenance crews are available to perform this work the estimated cost to install the speed cushions is \$35,000.
-There are sufficient funds available in the Traffic Calming Program budget (CIP 9163) to complete this work.
+If the City's maintenance crews are available to perform this work the estimated cost to install the speed cushions and layout centerline striping is \$30,500.
+There are sufficient funds available in the Traffic Calming Program budget (CIP 9163) and/or the Street Repair/Traffic Safety budget (8180) to complete this work.